<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Ranked Choice Voting is growing in popularity both within Minnesota and across the country (see every place in the United States that uses Ranked Choice Voting).
 Currently, there are five Minnesota cities that use this system of voting: Minneapolis, St. Paul, Minnetonka, Bloomington, and St. Louis Park.
 While it’s been used in municipal elections since the late 2000s, there is still some confusion about Ranked Choice Voting.
-That’s why your Twin Cities Habitat Advocacy Team is here to make it easy and explain the benefits of this popular voting system.
+That’s why your Twin Cities Habitat Government Affairs team is here to make it easy and explain the benefits of this popular voting system.

 Traditional voting makes you choose just one candidate for each office.
 With Ranked Choice Voting, you’re allowed to pick a first choice, second choice, and third choice (some ballots allow even more choices).
 You also are able to decide between ranking one or two candidates if you prefer.
 Your ballot will typically have a column for your first, second, and third choices.